 No matter what business you run, you should always have a contingency plan in place.
 This is quite common for small business owners to put excess cash back into their business just in case a problem arises.
 This is a good habit to get into but only if you put a small portion of this excess cash into reserves.

 According to experts, you should have at least three months of basic operating expenses (also known as a runway) on hand so that if anything is to happen, you can keep your business running until the issue is resolved.
 Having six months is an even better idea as well as checking your business reserves regularly to ensure that you can definitely stay afloat.

 If you have less than three months of runway you should think about investing more excess money into your reserves.

-Make sure that every week you take time out to get the necessary paperwork in order and avoid letting invoices and receipts piling up without being filed and accounted for.
+Make sure that every week you take time out to get the necessary paperwork in order and avoid letting invoices and receipts pile up without being filed and accounted for.
 This will save you a lot of catching up as the tax season gets closer.
 As stated earlier, accounting software can save you time here and automatically categories income and expenses which means less work needs to be done.

 Even if a business is going smoothly with no signs of dropping it is always best to look to the future to keep it that way.
 By making financial projections and reports you can estimate how well your company will be doing in the following years and help you to figure out where to invest and whether you’ll need to apply for any loans to stay afloat.